Jaecom/kubernetes-the-hard-way-raspberrypi-docker/docs/01-overview.md

 To connect the 3 machines together, rather than use VPC, we will use a VPN with the `wireguard` package.
 Configuration will be guided step by step.

-More information about Wireguard can be found in the [WireGuard Docs](https://www.wireguard.com/)
+More information about WireGuard can be found in the [WireGuard Docs](https://www.wireguard.com/)

 Next: [02 - EC2 Setup](https://github.com/Jaecom/kubernetes-the-hard-way-raspberrypi-docker/blob/main/docs/02-ec2-setup.md)